-- 1/2 tsp. salt (optional)
+- 1/2 tsp. salt optional

-- 1/2 bag dried apricots & 1 cup chopped walnuts for the other half
+- 1/2 cup bag dried apricots for half the batch

-- Pre heat oven to 350*
+Pre heat oven to 350*

-- Cream butter & sugar together
+Cream butter & sugar together

-- add eggs, vanilla into bowl.
+Add eggs, vanilla into bowl.

-- Then add oatmeal mix together with wet ingredients & then split batch.
+Then add oatmeal mix together with wet ingredients & then split batch.
 In half the batch add semi sweet chocolate chips.

-Bake 8-10 min. rotate pan if cookies are larger & bake another 3-5 min. watch to see they are light brown & check bottoms.
+Bake 8-10 min. rotate pan if cookies are larger, then bake another 3-5 min.
+Watch to see they are light brown and check bottoms.